rncoursera/GettingAndCleaningDataAssignment/CodeBook.md

 - Get data from Github [here](https://github.com/rncoursera/GettingAndCleaningDataAssignment)
 - Run either Rstudio or R in a terminal.
 Set working directory to point where run_analysis.R script is located
 - Source and run the script by calling run_analysis() in the console.
-- The ouput will be a csv file named `UCI_HAR_tidy_dataset.csv` in the same folder where run_analysis script is located.
+- The ouput will be a txt file named `UCI_HAR_tidy_dataset.txt` in the same folder where run_analysis script is located.

 ## List of tastks performed by the script
 The script perform the following major tasks.